PilotLeoYan/inside-deep-learning/index.md

 > [!TIP]
 > All notebooks are supported for Colab and Jupyter NBViewer.

-Recommended references 📚️: @mml-book, @Goodfellow, @zhang2023dive.
+Recommended references 📚️: @mml-book, @Goodfellow, @zhang2023dive, @isl-book, @esl-book.

 ## Table of Contents